slub/slub_events/Documentation/UsersManual/Index.rst

 Backend Module
 --------------

-With the TYPO3 list module, you have to add three basic datatypes to the "Eventdate" folder:
+On creating an event, some required datafields must be present already.
+Use the the TYPO3 list module to create these four datatypes on the "Eventdate" folder:

 #. **Category**: The categories of your events like "Tutorial",